Caseworker

 We are the Cumbria branch of SSAFA, the Armed Forces charity.

-We provide lifelong support to those who are serving or have served in the British Army, Royal Navy, Royal Marines or the Royal Air Force, and to their families.
+SSAFA, the Armed Forces charity is a trusted source of support for serving personnel, veterans and their families in their time of need.
 Founded in 1885, we’re extremely proud of our long-standing heritage and of all the work we do with inspiring people from Cumbria, across the UK and around the world.

 Thank you for getting in touch with SSAFA Cumbria.
 Someone should be in contact soon.